kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 ### 3. Expose the assignments in the pod status

 * **Description**: Report the assigned CPUs and memory NUMA nodes in the pod status, for example as `pod.status.resourceAssignments`, and let the workload watch its own pod.
 Suggested by @dchen1107 and @ffromani during the review of KEP-6122 as a way to decouple the exposure from the CPU Manager implementation.
 * **Why Rejected for Alpha**: This requires API credentials and RBAC inside the workload, plus a watch per pod on the apiserver, to deliver information the node already has locally.
 It also makes the value's freshness depend on the control plane being reachable, whereas a Downward API volume is written from local state.
-It remains the strongest candidate should the coupling discussed in [Risks and Mitigations](#risks-and-mitigations) need to be undone, since it would cover CPU, memory and future resource types through one field.
+It remains the strongest candidate should the coupling discussed in [Risks and Mitigations](#risks-and-mitigations) need to be undone, since it would cover CPU, memory, and future resource types through one field.

 ### 4. Volume files only, without environment variables